 Financial peace of mind for you

-We follow a voluntary code of practice that governs co-operative societies and which requires that we provide you with a statement about the nature of your investment and any change affecting it:
+The Society follows a Voluntary Code of Practice that governs co-operative societies, and which requires that we provide you with a statement about the nature of your investment/savings and any change, affecting it:

-The position you occupy as a shareholder of the Society is no different from that of a shareholder in any other body corporate in the sense that, if the Society fails, you may not have all, or any, of your investment returned to you.
-Your investment is withdrawable without penalty at the discretion of the Board.
-The Society is not a Bank and is therefore not covered by a banking deposit protection scheme.
+The position you occupy as a Shareholder of the Society is no different from that of a Shareholder in any other body corporate in the sense that, if the Society fails, you may not receive, all or any, of your savings/investment returned to you.
+Your savings are withdrawable, without penalty, at the discretion of the Board.
+The Society is not a Bank, and is therefore, is not part of the Banking Deposit Protection Scheme (BDPS).

 Only one change has occurred during the year which related to interest rates, these were notified separately.

-We are pleased to confirm that your investment in the Society is backed by our net assets of over £54 million and our independent Auditor reports annually to the Financial Commissions of Jersey and Guernsey that deposits held with us do not exceed 100% of our most recently published capital and reserves.
+We are pleased to confirm that your investment and savings, in the Society, is backed by our net assets of over £54 million, and our independent Auditor reports annually to the Financial Commissions of Jersey and Guernsey that deposits held with us do not exceed 100% of our most recently published capital and reserves as per our financial statements.

 You can view our latest audited financial statements by using this link.